-For instance, a graduate fellowship for a master’s degree in creative writing might come with a tuition waiver as well as a monthly stipend to cover living expenses, an option to purchase affordable healthcare through the school, monies to cover certain educationally related travels, etc. In exchange, the student is generally expected to teach a certain number of beginner-level courses in their field to undergraduate students.
+For instance, a graduate fellowship for a master’s degree in creative writing might come with a tuition waiver as well as a monthly stipend to cover living expenses, an option to purchase affordable healthcare through the school, monies to cover certain educational related travels, and so on.
+In exchange, the student is generally expected to teach a certain number of beginner-level courses in their field to undergraduate students.

 2. Postdoctoral Fellowships

 For students who’ve already earned their doctorate degrees, postdoctoral fellowships can open the door to even more education, which can help these scholars become specialized in a very, very specific aspect of their field.